Guatemala’s political background

 However, political parties in Guatemala tend to be based on the personalities of their leaders rather than on a programme of policies.
 There is a high level of corruption and a lack of transparency.
 Politicians frequently move from one party to another and many political parties have short life spans.
 Guatemala is also affected by the increasing cost of electoral campaigns, which makes it difficult for people without access to large amounts of money to participate in national politics.
 At the same time there is a growing popular demand for change and a growing consensus to fight against corruption and change the political system.

-The approach of NIMD in Guatemala
+NIMD’s approach in Guatemala

 Facilitating multiparty dialogue